sujithjay/sujithjay.github.io/_posts/2018-02-17-Broadcast-Hash-Joins-in-Apache-Spark.md

 Once the broadcasted Dataset is available on an executor machine, it is joined with each partition of the other Dataset.
 That is, for the values of the join columns for each row (in each partition) of the other Dataset, the corresponding row is fetched from the broadcasted Dataset and the join is performed.

 ## Let's Dive
 An example would be in order to understand the nuances of Broadcast Hash Join.
-What better example than the 'Hello World!'' of SQL: Employees and Department tables.
-Our Employee table has id, name, and did columns; Department table has id, and name as columns.
-You know the drill; I will not bother to even draw out the tables.
+What better example than the 'Hello World!'' of SQL: _Employee_ and _Department_ tables.
+Our _Employee_ table has _id_, _name_, and _did_ columns; _Department_ table has _id_, and _name_ as columns.
+You know the drill; I will not bother to draw out the tables.

 In Spark REPL, you can create the tables as shown below.
 The gist then initiates a join on the tables.